unparalleled-js/docs-1/features/activity-audit-log.md

 #### Using filters

-Find information quickly and efficiently using time-based, user-based and Workato asset based filters.
+Find information quickly and efficiently using time-based, user-based and Workato asset-based filters.

 Filtering by time lets you see the activity audit for certain time period like last 7 days or 30 days and more.